2017 - Lisbon Portugal What to do and what not to... Always updated!

 Covered topics: Airoport transportation to the city, concerts, theatre and entertainment, nightlife, portuguese cuisine and wines, hotels in Lisbon and how to get the best at the lowest prices, restaurants and nightlife, Lisbon surroundings - Estoril, Sintra and Cascais, Lisbon quarters that you must visit, etc...

-Best time of the year to visit Lisbon for me would be around June 12th.
+Best time of the year to visit Lisbon for me would be the night of June 12th.
 So you catch the Santo Antonio´s night party on the streets.
 The weather is usually mild.
 The city is vibrant with the celebration of Lisbon´s own Saint Anthony.
-Make sure you go to Alfama and celebrate among thousands with grilled sardines and red wine.
+Make sure you go to Alfama Quarter (every quarter located downtown is fine but Alfama is the most genuine - TAKE IT FROM ME!) and celebrate among thousands with grilled sardines and red wine.
 Due to its mediterranean climate, Lisbon is an all year around great place to visit.

-March 26th - Alphaville Concert - Campo Pequeno
+March 15th 2017 - Korn - Campo Pequeno Bullfighting Arena

 TOP PLACES THAT YOU CAN´T MISS WHEN VISITING LISBON